eliyasv/MERNapp-kops/README.md

 kubectl get svc frontend

 ```
-Wait for the EXTERNAL-IP to appear.
-Access the app in your browser via: http://<EXTERNAL-IP>
+* Access the app by the public dns of the loadbalencer shown
 ---

 ## ✅ Cleanup